skip to content

 If that happens, contact your doctor to discuss your dosage.

-How to know if your estrogen patch dose is too low?
 You’ll likely have symptoms like hot flashes, night sweats, vaginal dryness, or mood changes even after three months of using the estrogen patch.
 Healthcare providers typically start with the lowest effective dose, reassess at 12 weeks, and adjust as needed to achieve relief while minimizing risks.

 The Bottom Line